Board of Directors

 Formerly – President of Volunteer Services to the Toronto East General Hospital, ex-officio member of the TEG Hospital Board and Foundation, Girl Guide Leader, office manager and Lab technician.

 Always – mother, grandma & great-grandma and enthusiastic optimist.

 I come to SCOC from a background in Therapeutic Recreation (Post-graduate) from Georgian College, with a working knowledge in accounting.
 I was an Administrator in Ottawa for a Long Term Care home.
-I come with 8 years’ experience in Long Term Care, 5 years of Community Support Services and 2 years of Home Care.
+I come with 8 years’ experience in Long Term Care, five years of Community Support Services and two years of Home Care.

 My wife and I live in Etobicoke, and love the City of Toronto.
 We are both from Ottawa, born and raised.
 The area we live in is great for walks and hiking, which we do on the weekends.
 We have the ability to walk in great areas- Bloor West Village, which gives us access to great walking paths, shopping.
 My passion is working out and martial arts.
 I do work out on a regular basis and practice martial arts to relax myself.